sts10/sts10.github.io/_posts/2022-10-24-a-good-netflix-password.markdown

 ## Final list

 Finally, we now have [a usable word list](https://github.com/sts10/remote-words/blob/main/lists/usable/alpha-line.txt) for our particular use-case.
-(Note that I've removed some profane words, as well as things like Roman numerals, from this final, "usable" list.)
+(Note that I've removed some profane words, British spellings of English words, as well as things like Roman numerals, from this final, "usable" list.)

 Some example 4-word passphrases from this final list that we could use for Netflix and keep that Hamptons party going: